Top of the page

 If you have stitches, they may dissolve on their own.
 Or your doctor may take them out 7 to 14 days after your surgery.

 You will need to take it easy at home for 3 to 7 days after the surgery.
-The amount of time it takes for you to recover depends on how many veins were removed.
+How long it takes for you to recover depends on how many veins were removed.

 After surgery, problems caused by the varicose veins may go away.
-Removing varicose veins usually does not cause circulation problems, because other veins in the legs will take over the work of the veins that were removed.
+Removing varicose veins usually doesn't cause circulation problems.
+That's because other veins in the legs will take over the work of the veins that were removed.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.